JoDi-2903/Cucina-Intelligente-di-MASsimo/README.md

 Ensure Ollama is installed before running the software if this feature is required.
 More information and installation instructions can be found on the official [Ollama website](https://ollama.com).

-## 3. Implementation

-### 3.1.
-Project overview

-The program was developed using the agent-based framework [Mesa](https://mesa.readthedocs.io/stable/).
-In this simulation, the restaurant itself represents the model, while various entities such as visitors, service staff, managers, and other resources are implemented as agents.
-These agents execute tasks in each time step, enabling dynamic interactions and realistic workflow simulations.

-In the following sections, the model, agents and their interactions are described in detail.

-### 3.2.
-Restaurant Model

-### 3.3.
-Agents

-#### Customer Agent

-#### Service Agent

-#### Manager Agent

-#### Route Agent

-#### Research Agent